watsoncui/cui-lab.github.io/README.md

 ### GitHub SSH Key Tutorial

-If you don't want to have to input your username and password each time you `git push`.
+Use an SSH key if you don't want to have to input your username and password each time you `git push`.

 1. Assuming you have a GitHub account and git is installed on your computer, change directory to ~/.ssh and check to see if you already have a public RSA key.
 If you do, skip steps 2-4.
 2. Generate an SSH key with the command: `$ ssh-keygen -t rsa`.